CRPS-Optimal Binning for Univariate Conformal Regression: Selecting K

 \section{Selecting \texorpdfstring{$K$}{K}}

 The DP finds the optimal partition, i.e. the one that minimises total LOO-CRPS, for a \emph{fixed} $K$.
-A natural approach to selecting $K$ is to treat the total LOO-CRPS $\mathrm{dp}[K][n]$ as a function of $K$ and pick its minimum\footnote{ An as alternative, one could adopt the nonparametric Bayesian approach to selecting $K$ is to place a Dirichlet process prior over the partition; the number of clusters is then determined by the concentration parameter rather than cross-validation.
+A natural approach to selecting $K$ is to treat the total LOO-CRPS $\mathrm{dp}[K][n]$ as a function of $K$ and pick its minimum\footnote{ As an alternative, one could place a Dirichlet process prior over the partition; the number of clusters is then determined by the concentration parameter rather than cross-validation.
 While principled, this approach does not in general minimise CRPS, and the choice of concentration parameter introduces a separate hyperparameter.
 We use CV as a simpler, assumption-free alternative.}.
-When taking this approach, one must be careful not to optimise jointly the partition and its LOO evaluation on the same data, as this would lead to a biased underestimate of generalisation error (see in-sample optimism in model selection~\cite{Efron1986,HastieTibshiraniFriedman2009}).
+As it is customary, we perform cross-validation to strike a balance between underfitting and overfitting.
+The sorted observations are assigned to folds by interleaving: observation $i$ (in the $x$-sorted order) goes to fold $i \bmod F$, so that every fold inherits the $x$-sorted structure (note that we use $F$ for the number of folds to avoid confusion with the number of bins $K$).
+For each fold $f \in \{0,\ldots,F-1\}$, let $\mathcal{T}_f$ and $\mathcal{V}_f$ denote the training and test subsets.
+For each candidate $K$, find the optimal $K$-partition $\hat{\mathcal{P}}_K^{(f)}$ on $\mathcal{T}_f$ using the DP, then evaluate the test CRPS on $\mathcal{V}_f$: